 Holidays with children following divorce or separation

 After what has been one of the toughest years of recent times and the country begins its journey on Boris Johnson’s cautious but irreversible roadmap out of lockdown, many people are ready for a break.
-Much of the population have booked their summer staycation and many are eager to hear the Government’s proposals on the 17th May regarding foreign holiday travel, quarantine rules and Covid passports.
+Much of the population have booked their summer staycation and many are eager to hear the Government’s proposals on the 17th of May regarding foreign holiday travel, quarantine rules and Covid passports.

 But planning a holiday with your children can add further complications if you are divorced or separated from the other parent.
-There are legal consequences for taking children on holiday without the relevant permissions and there are certain factors that you should bear in mind when planning your holidays.
+There are legal consequences for taking children on holiday without the relevant permission and there are certain factors that you should bear in mind when planning your holidays.

 Obtaining your ex’s consent

 If you do not have the proper consent in place or the required legal responsibility for your children, taking them out of the country is considered abduction.
 Unless you have a relevant Child Arrangement Order in place or other appropriate permissions from the Court, you will need to obtain consent from every person who has parental responsibility for the children concerned – even if contact between the children and the other responsible parent is limited or non-existent.

 Every person with parental responsibility has a right to know their children’s whereabouts and so should be given at least the basic information about a planned trip i.e. where they’re going, the dates they will be away, travel times and contact numbers for any virtual contact (e.g. Facetime) or emergencies.

 If grandparents or other family members wish to take the children on holiday, they will also need to obtain the relevant consents from those with parental responsibility.